ammarozkan/TBWG/README.md

 When a turn of Character came up, that Character should make the move.

+In every turn, there could be limit of eventer type.
+And there will be a count of spending costs.
+In example movement, fast attack, fast magic etc.

 #### Reorder Turns
 When this event came up on the queue, the base queue should be added to the queue.